laravel/docs/installation.md

 Now that you have created your Laravel application, you probably want to store some data in a database.
 By default, your application's `.env` configuration file specifies that Laravel will be interacting with a SQLite database.

-During the creation of the project, Laravel created a `database/database.sqlite` file for you, and ran the necessary migrations to create the application's database tables.
+During the creation of the application, Laravel created a `database/database.sqlite` file for you, and ran the necessary migrations to create the application's database tables.

 If you prefer to use another database driver such as MySQL or PostgreSQL, you can update your `.env` configuration file to use the appropriate database.
 For example, if you wish to use MySQL, update your `.env` configuration file's `DB_*` variables like so: